An easy recipe for lemon curd made in the microwave. This Lemon Curd is so simple to make, delicious, and there are so many different ways to use it!

 - Make sure to use a LARGE microwave-safe bowl to microwave the lemon curd.
 I always use my Pyrex 8-cup glass measuring cup (this one is similar to mine) and I suggest using something similar.

 - Make sure to whisk in each ingredient really well.
 You want to make sure the sugar and eggs + egg yolk are fully mixed in.
 If they’re not fully mixed together, the curd may turn out a little gritty and have some cooked pieces of eggs in it.

-- The curd will not be as thick as what you see in the pictures, it will thicken more as it cools.
+- The curd will not be as thick as what you see in the pictures at first, but it will thicken more as it cools.
 You’ll know it’s done when it coats the back of a spoon.
-My curd usually takes 5-6 minutes, but every microwave is different.
-Yours may take a little less or a little more time.

-- Once the curd coats the back of the spoon, pour it through a fine mesh strainer into a clean container to remove any lemon zest and small pieces of egg that may have cooked.
+- Pour the mixture through a fine-mesh strainer into a clean container to remove any lemon zest and small pieces of egg that may have cooked.
 If your eggs are mixed in well, you should see hardly any when you strain it.

 - 3 large eggs

 - 1 cup (240ml) freshly squeezed lemon juice